webboty/Dexter-Wiki/Dynamics.md

 ### Center of Mass Measurements

-The center of mass (CoM) has been measured for a Dexter and the results are shown below.<br>
+The center of mass (CoM) has been measured for a Dexter HDI and the results are shown below.<br>
 It should be noted that this particular Dexter may not match every Dexter.
 A couple of features specific to the Dexter HDI that was measured:<br>
 -Double base clamp (affects the link lengths and overall height of every z measurements)<br>